-Reprieve at last as Kenyan government approves the operation, use and ownership of drones.
+Reprieve at last as Kenyan government approves the operation, use, and drone ownership.
 The Civil Aviation Regulations Regulations Act, 2019 has finally been approved.
 This implies that, Kenyans can now own, use and operate drones without the fear of breaking the law.

 The approval of drones is extremely essential to businesses and/or individuals who venture into photography, videography to generate content that could see them boost their business.
 Drones are also fundamental in mapping, investigations as well as in rescue missions: